Ji Da-bin

-Ji Da-bin (born 3 March 2006) is an Indonesian footballer who plays as an attacking midfielder and forward for Bhayangkara and the Indonesia national under-20 team.
+Ji Da-bin (born 3 March 2006) is an Indonesian footballer who plays as an attacking midfielder and forward for Championship club De Red and the Indonesia national under-20 team.

 Early life

 Ji was born in Depok, West Java to a South Korean father.

 Club career

 Ji trialled at the Son Football Academy, set up by South Korean international footballer Son Heung-min, at the age of nine, but would ultimately remain in Indonesia with ASIOP.

 International career

 Ji was first called up to the Indonesia under-16 side for training camps in 2021.
 He was called up to the squad again for the 2022 AFF U-16 Youth Championship.
 Having been named best player at the 2023 Garuda International Cup with his club, ASIOP, Ji was called up to the under-17 squad by manager Bima Sakti for a training camp from July to August 2023.

 Ji was included in the 2023 FIFA U-17 World Cup final squad.

 In December 2023, Ji got called up to the Indonesia under-20 team by head coach Indra Sjafri to a training camp in Jakarta.

 In June 2024, he took part in the Maurice Revello Tournament in France. with Indonesia.